-SUPPORTING THE ASIAN AMERICAN AND PACIFIC ISLANDER COMMUNITY
+SUPPORTING THE ASIAN PACIFIC ISLANDER AMERICAN COMMUNITY

 As one of the most diverse cities in the world, New York City is home to over one million Asians and Pacific Islanders, making up just over 14 percent of the City’s population.
 Throughout the course of this month, we will highlight resources and aspects of AAPI culture, and we invite you to share your experiences and stories.
 E-mail us at co-presidents@ms54pta.org